 Flexible Math Groups- Supporting and Challenging Learners

-Deborah Edmiston, Fifth Grade Teacher
+Deborah Edmiston, Sixth Grade Teacher

 When providing instruction in mathematics, meeting the different needs of students can be a challenge.
 If work becomes too easy for students they will get bored and lose interest in the subject.
 If the work is too challenging for students they might feel defeated and lose interest in the subject.
 This is why I use flexible math groups to meet the needs of individual students and keep them interested and excited about math.